View From The Couch is a weekly column that reviews what’s new on Blu-ray and DVD. Ratings are on a four-star scale.

 Tormented (movie made in 1960; featured on MST3K in 1992) finds Richard Carlson as a mopey guy who’s distracted from his upcoming nuptials by the ghost of his former girlfriend, whom he allowed to fall to her death from a lighthouse.
-The host segment in which Joel, Crow and Tom Servo name the singers they would love to see plummet off a lighthouse (can’t argue with their selections of Lionel Ritchie and Kenny Rogers) is a riot.
+The host segment in which Joel, Crow and Tom Servo name the singers they would love to see plummet off a lighthouse (can’t argue with their selection of Lionel Ritchie) is a riot.

 Lastly, Horrors of Spider Island (movie made in 1960; featured on MST3K in 1999) is a dubbed German import about a man who’s bitten by a goofy spider and transformed into some indescribable monster after he and several dancers are stranded on a desolate isle.
 With shout-outs to (among others) The Blue Lagoon, From Here to Eternity, the Beach Party movies, and even Captain Ron, this one is rich with the pop culture references.

 Blu-ray extras include retrospective making-of pieces on Indestructible Man and the Bela Lugosi serial The Phantom Creeps (a chapter of which is included on one of the episodes); a reunion between Tormented director Bert I. Gordon and co-stars Susan Gordon and Joe Turkel; and theatrical trailers.